IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

 Creates an EzNoSQL primary index database with the name specified in parameter `dsname` using the attributes that are specified by the `options` parameter.
 Note that EzNoSQL databases can also be created through other system APIs and are compatible and shareable with the EzNoSQL APIs.
 ​
 #### Parameters
 `dsname`: C-string containing the name of the database.
 The name consists of 1 to 44 EBCDIC characters divided by one or up to 22 segments.
 Each name segment (qualifier) is 1 to 8 characters, the first of which must be alphabetic (A to Z) or national (# @ $).
 The remaining seven characters are either alphabetic, numeric (0 - 9), national, or a hyphen (-).
 Name segments are separated by a period (.).
+If the name is less than 44 characters, the remaining characters should be EBCDIC blanks (x'40').
-> Example: MY.JSON.DATA.​
+> Example: MY.JSON.DATA.

 `options`: Pointer to an object of type `znsq_create_options`, where the database attributes are provided.
 ​